skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

 - 12/9/25
+  - Changed so when module added from browser window it is selected so that user can easily see what was added and where.
   - Changed select module color to green instead of red.
 Green is consistent with other selections.
   - Made rack scrollbars even more transparent so that can see cables at bottom of screen better.
   - Fixed initialization so that Core and Fundamental modules actually show up in Browser window.